LivTel/catalogue-webservices/README.md

 You will need to make sure to specify a different port number if you're already running a postgres database for APASS on the default port (5432).
 This must be reflected in config.json.

+* create skycam database

+`createdb --port 5433 skycam`

+* add pgSphere support.
+This is discussed in the section "a recipe for ingesting an APASS database".

 #### setting access rights